sql-machine-learning/elasticdl/docs/designs/custom_allreduce_training_loop_support.md

 - Use the decorator of elastic training to wrap the code of gradient combination using Horovod.
-- Set objects to broadcast like model and optimizer.
-Because, one alive worker should broadcast its model and optimizer to other workers if AllReduce fails.
+- Set objects to broadcast like the model and optimizer.
+Because an alive worker should broadcast its model and optimizer to other workers if AllReduce fails.